Award-Winning San Diego Eye Surgeon

 However, for patients over 40, presbyopia remains a concern, as ICLs do not directly address this issue.
 Some patients may still require reading glasses unless combined with monovision correction.
 Monovision EVO ICL is the same as monovision LASIK, where one eye is targeted for distance while the other eye is set for a more near target.
 Again, this may not be tolerated by all patients and requires a contact lens trial prior to undergoing the procedure.
 There is also a small risk of cataract formation, glaucoma, or increased intraocular pressure, necessitating long-term monitoring.
 Furthermore, the procedure is more invasive than LASIK, involving intraocular implantation, which carries a slight risk of infection or complications.
 Despite these considerations, EVO ICLs remain an attractive option for those seeking clear, sharp vision while preserving corneal integrity, in particular for patients that are not candidates for LASIK and are in their early 40s.

-Clear Lens Exchange (CLE)
+Clear Lens Exchange (Refractive Lens Exchange)

 Premium Lenses and Multifocal IOLs